Betty-Blocks-Services/import-csv/README.md

 ![image](https://user-images.githubusercontent.com/96063344/227200721-31d1812b-87aa-4529-9768-ac4441ff872d.png)

-This toggle will determine if the CSV records will be matched to records inside Betty Blocks.<br />
+This toggle will determine if the CSV records will be matched to records inside your Betty Blocks application.<br />
 If selected, make sure you enter the UNIQUE RECORD IDENTIFIER option.<br />

 ### UNIQUE RECORD IDENTIFIER (CSV COLUMN NAME):